namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 ![tree-reduction](/images/k-means/tree-reduction.png)

-though practically speaking, we implement it more like this:
+though practically speaking, we implement it more like so:

 ![tree-reduction-left](/images/k-means/tree-reduction-left.png)